 The LED1 (green) flashes with every pulse from the rotor pulser (every 1 degree).
 It lights continuously after each use of the "Stop" button, as well as: after a successful calibration of the antenna setting, after switching off the display backlight, and when the lower or upper rotation limit is reached.
 This backlight automatically turns off after (by default) 3 minutes of inactivity.
-The value of this time can be changed in the source code of the program in Arduino for any one in the range of 1-30 minutes.
+The value of this time can be changed in the menu to a different one in the range of 1-30 minutes.